 Since hormones can impact our metabolism (or the rate at which we burn calories), hormone balancing has become a popular weight loss strategy.
 The idea behind this is that if our hormones are unbalanced, it may result in unplanned weight change, even if we stick to a specific number of calories.

-Hormones are complex and we currently don’t have enough scientific information about the interactions between our diet or daily habits and the impact on hormones when it comes to losing weight.
-However, there are ways we can help support our body in better producing and using hormones as well as general ways to help support weight loss.
+Hormones are complex, and we need more scientific research on the topic to get more knowledge around the interactions between our hormones and certain nutrients and specific food items when it comes to losing weight.
+However, there are ways we can help support our body in hormonal balance as well as general ways to help support weight loss.

 We have an amazing community of bacteria that reside in our gut, some of which help our health.
 They impact our weight by driving our metabolism or how efficiently we burn calories.
 They also control the level of the hormone estrogen we have, which in excess may cause weight gain.